Treasury Secretary Steve Mnuchin On Whether Or Not He’ll Release Trump’s Tax Returns: ‘We Will Follow The Law’

 Treasury Secretary Steve Mnuchin told Democrats in Congress on Thursday that he won’t speculate on whether or not his agency will release Donald Trump’s tax returns, Politico is reporting.
 Instead, he said only that he would “follow the law.”

-Mnuchin was brought before the House Ways and Means Committee to answer a host of questions about various topics, and the topic that appeared to be first on the Committee’s mind is that of Trump’s tax returns.
+Mnuchin was brought before the House Ways and Means Committee to answer a host of questions about various topics, and the topic that appeared to be first on the Committee’s mind was that of Trump’s tax returns.
 Specifically, Congress would like to see them, but Trump doesn’t want them released.

 Mnuchin was circumspect about whether or not that would happen.